Because you’ll always make better decisions with better information.

 Street Scout exists to make our community stronger, more informed and more connected.
 We’re a news organization with deep roots here, but we’re also a modern media company that’s pushing the boundaries of what we think about when we say “content.”
 Stunning photography, comprehensive neighborhood guides, accurate, timely data and expert analysis provide you with what you need to find the best place to call home.

-Keira Nothaft, director of digital innovation at The Arizona Republic/azcentral.com and Street Scout co-founder.
+Keira Nothaft, director of digital innovation at the USA Today Network and Street Scout co-founder.

 As a journalist, every day I revel in the pursuit of finding and telling the truth, informing the public, and holding leaders accountable.
 I'm driven by the desire to help people make sense of the world and maybe, be compelled to make the world a little bit better.